Thousands flee south Indian city after communal violence

 Railway authorities laid on two extra trains on Wednesday night to take about 7,000 people on the two-day journey to Assam.

 Top interior ministry official R.K Singh called for calm and said people from the northeast were safe anywhere in the country.
-He blamed “rumour-mongering” for the panic.
+He blamed “rumor-mongering” for the panic.

 Assam’s Chief Minister Tarun Gogoi said rumours were spreading “like wildfire” over social media and mobile telephone text messages.